awsdocs/amazon-ec2-user-guide-windows/doc_source/ami-windows-stig.md

 # Amazon EC2 Windows Server AMIs for STIG compliance<a name="ami-windows-stig"></a>

 Security Technical Implementation Guides \(STIGs\) are the configuration standards created by the Defense Information Systems Agency \(DISA\) to secure information systems and software\.
-DISA documents three levels of compliance risk, known as categories\.
-Category I is the highest level\.
+DISA documents three levels of compliance risk, known as categories:
++ **Category I** — The highest level of risk\.
 It covers the most severe risks, and includes any vulnerability that can result in a loss of confidentiality, availability, or integrity\.
++ **Category II** — Medium risk\.
++ **Category III** — Low risk\.

-Categories II and III are medium and low risk, respectively\.
-Each compliance level includes all STIG settings from lower levels, which means that the highest level has all applicable settings from all levels\.
+Each compliance level includes all STIG settings from lower levels, which means that the highest level includes all applicable settings from all levels\.

 To ensure that your systems are compliant with STIG standards, you must install, configure, and test a variety of security settings\.
 EC2 Windows Server AMIs for STIG Compliance are pre\-configured with over 160 required security settings\.
 STIG\-compliant operating systems include Windows Server 2012 R2, Windows Server 2016, and Windows Server 2019\.
 The STIG\-compliant AMIs include updated Department of Defense \(DoD\) certificates to help you get started and achieve STIG compliance\.
 There are no additional charges for using STIG\-compliant AMIs\.